 Appeals and Disciplinary Committee

 All appeals of disciplinary actions or game protest shall be directed in writing to the League office, accompanied by a $ 25 fee.
-The fee will be returned if the appeal or protest is upheld; it shall revert to the ASL treasury if the appeal or protest is denied.
+The fee will be returned if the appeal or protest is upheld; it shall revert to the FUSAAL treasury if the appeal or protest is denied.
 In the case of individual suspension, the fee may be waived if requested.
 All protests are to be made no later than close of business at the League office on the third day following the action being protested.
 If the protest is related to actions resulting from a game played on Sunday, the protest must be received at the League office, with the $25 payment, by close of business on the Wednesday immediately following the Sunday game.

 Decisions of the Appeals and Disciplinary Committee may be appealed to the Executive Committee of the League.
 Procedures and fee for the filing shall be the same as described above and should be directed to the Secretary.
 Appeals of decisions of the Executive Committee may be made to the NMSSA in accordance with the Associations procedures.
 In all decisions delivered by the Appeals and Discipline Committee and the Executive Committee, the protesting party must be advised, in writing, of the decision and the appeal procedures to be followed to the following appeal level.